Elena' s AI Blog

 elif summarizer.task == "text-generation":

-# Text generation pipeline (for causal models)
+# Text generation pipeline (for causal models like Llama)

 prompt = f"Summarize the following text:\n\n{truncated_text}\n\nSummary:"